mahafonso/portfolio/README.md

 ```
 gatsby build
 ```
-The final files for deploy, minified and compressed, will be on public folder.
+The final files for deploy will be on public folder.